 Over the past several decades, West Windsor has taken significant steps in working with the State of New Jersey, Mercer County, nonprofit organizations, and private property owners in preserving land for open space.
 Today, with over 8,300 acres of open space, nearly 49.95% of West Windsor is preserved.
-Of that, approximately 550 acres consists of privately and municipally preserved farmland.
+Of that, approximately 555 acres consist of farmland preserved by municipal, county, state, and private entities.

 Nevertheless, the Township faces significant changes and accompanying new challenges.
-Chief among them are an evolving landscape and increased development pressures.
+Chief among them is an evolving landscape and increased development pressures.
 Since 2000, the Township's population has increased approximately 34.7%.
 This growth is likely to continue, as West Windsor's population is expected to reach approximately 36,000 to 37,800 residents over the next few years.
-West Windsor's continued growth is due, in part, to the Township's top-rated school district which remains a driving factor behind residential growth, as does the Princeton Junction Train Station on the Northeast Corridor rail line with a spur line into downtown Princeton.
+West Windsor's continued growth is due, in part, to the Township's top-rated school district which remains a driving factor behind residential growth, as does the Princeton Junction Train Station on the Northeast Corridor rail line with a spur line (the Dinky) into downtown Princeton.
 Demand for housing, along with statewide affordable housing issues, has led to the development of several sites throughout the Township for multifamily uses.
 Furthermore, the Township has also adopted several zoning amendments to its land use regulations to permit additional commercial opportunities, particularly along the US Route 1 corridor.